tearitco/SRW-Engine-MV-Public/docs/manual.md

 	Can be used as a conditional to check if the enemy squad with the specified id is currently wiped out.

+* this.canObtainSRPoint()

+	Should always be used to check if the SR point is still obtainable on the stage before awarding it.
+This will 	    return false if the player has previously had a Game Over on the current map.